College of Education and Human Services Office of Academic Support and Information Services

 Cathy O'Farrell, Director

-Kenneth Hill, Senior Academic Advisor, Secondary Education, Sport Management, Graduate Studies
+Randall Crawford, Academic Advisor, Secondary Education, Sport Management

-Jay Fuller, Academic Advisor, Elementary Education, Early Childhood Education, Doctoral Studies
+Daniel Ross, Academic Advisor, Elementary Education, Early Childhood Education

-Hailey Miller, Academic Advisor, Exceptional Student Education, Deaf Education, ASL/English Interpreting
+Hailey Sackett, Academic Advisor, Elementary Education, Exceptional Student Education, Deaf Education, ASL/English Interpreting

 **Academic advising is provided to all students in the college.
 Students’ failure to seek advisement has historically resulted in scheduling problems, incomplete certification requirements, and delayed program completion.
 The College is not responsible for problems due to students’ failure to consult with advisors.

-All students enrolled in College of Education and Human Services courses requiring clinical experiences in schools or require the student to work at a school are mandated by state law to be fingerprinted and cleared prior to being permitted on elementary and secondary school campuses.
+All students enrolled in College of Education and Human Services courses requiring clinical experiences in schools or require the student to complete requirements at a school are mandated by state law to have a Level 2 background check (including fingerprints) done by the school district prior to being permitted on elementary and secondary school campuses.
 Students should be aware that noncompliance with fingerprinting requirements will result in the inability to complete course requirements.
 Contact the Office Academic Support and Information Services for information regarding fingerprinting procedures.

 Students participating in teacher education internships must submit an application for internship no later than the fourth Friday of the semester preceding the semester of internship (excluding summer terms).
 Each semester the College reviews all internship applications to assure the student has met all requirements for internship, including: